Smart Meters – what are they and how can you benefit

 A further drawback to using the public charging network is that 20 per cent VAT is applied.
 This compares pretty unfavourably to home charging’s 5 per cent VAT rate.

-While these points might seem like incentive enough to install an EV charger at home, the savings don’t stop there.
-There are several ways to optimise the cost of home charging, so read on as we go through them one by one.
+These points might seem like incentive enough to install an EV charger at home.
+But the savings don’t stop there.
+There are several other ways to optimise the cost of home charging.
+So, read on as we go through them one by one.

 Before getting into the nitty-gritty of how to reduce the cost of recharging your electric car at home, investigate whether you can get some money off the cost of your EV charger installation.
 The UK government’s ambitious plan to eliminate carbon emissions by 2050 includes promoting electric cars.
 So, to reduce the cost of recharging your EV at home, consider applying for grants like a charge point grant for renters and flat owners.
 Eligible applicants can receive up to £350 for installing a smart EV charger at their home’s off-street parking site.